fabiods/DGBO/README.md

 to install the program

 -------------------------------------------------------
-EXAMPLE: lithium bulk, optimizing three P-shells
+EXAMPLE: lithium bulk, optimizing three P-shells:
 In this example there are two local minima

      -7.4558253192  res:  3.0   0.4  0.1
      -7.4579874517  res:  6.0   0.8  0.08
 The second is the global one

      cd Li3